 The payment authorization form is also a great tool to ensure your debtor database is up to date.
-Most forms require the payor to input their personal details in addition to the payment method.
-This includes current address and contact phone number.
+Most documents require the payor to input their personal details in addition to the payment method.
+This includes the current address and contact phone number.
 By confirming the most recent data is on file in your client software or debtor records, you substantially reduce your employees’ workload.

 It’s Not an Option

 The overwhelming majority of debt collection agencies accept payments electronically.
 Meaning they do not physically swipe a payment card.
 Financial information is entered online and sent off for processing.
-If you wish to remain in compliance with electronic payment regulators such as the ACH network and PCI-DSS, then it is imperative you obtain the debtor’s authorization.
+If you wish to remain in compliance with electronic payment regulators such as the ACH network and PCI-DSS, then you must obtain the debtor’s authorization.
 Failure to do severely hinders your ability to accept electronic payments in the long run.

 Types of Payment Authorization